clempo2/P3Deps/README.md

 - A few resources loaded by the SDK

 P3Deps traverses the assets starting from these roots and follows references to other assets.
 For scripts, P3Deps finds referenced classes, calls to Resources.Load(), calls to PlaySound() and PlaySound3D().

+## Support

+Please submit a [GitHub issue](https://github.com/clempo2/P3Deps/issues) if you find a problem.

+You can discuss P3Deps and other P3 Development topics on the [P3 Community Discord Server](https://discord.gg/GuKGcaDkjd) in the dev-forum channel under the 3rd Party Development section.

 ## License